 A surveyor’s work in the field could involve lots of walking and climbing.
 They do so while carrying a number of tools.
 They may bring a theodolite and steel band, a total station, a level, and a GPS surveying system.
 Most, if not all, of these tools, can be mounted on a tripod.
 This helps a surveyor get precise measurements.
 In the field, a surveyor will often use established reference points, known as benchmarks.
 These establish boundaries based on their relative positions.

 Would you like to be a surveyor one day?
 If you enjoy both research and spending time outside, it could be a good fit for you!
-If not, the job surveyors do for both public and private land is important for us all.
+The job surveyors do for both public and private land is important for us all.

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, C3.D2.Geo.2,